KylePetitt7edu/PetittK-MATH4640-FinalProject-Topic33/README.md

 ## Practical Use
 Thus far the discussion has focused primarily on the theory of basic numerical methods in their basic form, and how to determine key properties such as stability and accuracy.
-This section looks to discuss stability and accuracy for practical use, and more advanced methods of numerical integration such as Runge-Kutta methods and IMEX.
+This section looks to discuss stability and accuracy for practical use including more advanced methods of numerical integration such as Runge-Kutta methods and IMEX, and how to control and limit local error.

 IMEX methods are methods that combine implicit and explicit methods, taking advantage of both of their strengths.
 One such IMEX method is the Crank-Nicolson method which computes the next step by averaging the Forward Euler and Backwards Euler outputs [13].
 By combining these methods, it is more accurate than backwards Euler, while maintaining its unconditional stability and being approximately the same computational run time.